Casper-Guo/Optimal-Royal-Game/planning.md

 Note that this is also an optimistic estimate since padding will be added based on Rust memory alignment rules.

 Unwiedly, but maybe still within the realm of feasibility.

-## Questions
-What's the win/loss reward?
-Does it matter?

-What's an appropriate discount rate?